LouisBruge/lesjoiesdelawild/README.md

 # Wild Happiness project #

 ## Description ##
-A showcase site for a [Wild Code School's project](https://wildcodeschool.fr/), using Html 5, CSS 3, Bootstrap 3.3.7 and JavaScript ES6.
+A showcase site for a [Wild Code School's project](https://wildcodeschool.fr/), using Html 5, CSS 3, Bootstrap 3.3.7, PHP 7 and JavaScript ES6.
 A fictive project that combines the concept of the website [lesjoiesducode](https://lesjoiesducode.fr/) with the promo of lille Wild Code School.

 ## Contributors ##
-* **Clade** Amandine
+* **Claude** Amandine
 * **Lemaire** Julien
 * **Poirier** Lucas
 * **Bruge** Louis